adarnimrod/resume/resume.rst

 About me
 --------

-- Programming since 1996 in multiple languages, including: Python, C, C++, Scheme, Pascal, Perl and Assembly (mostly C and Python).

-- Proud homelab owner since 2001 (started with Windows NT4).
-  Today using OpenBSD as router, proxy, VPN server and load-balancer, Linux containers for email, web, domain, package repository, LDAP, etc. redundant services in Amazon's AWS and openWRT ipsec endpoints, Fabric and Ansible for automation and deployment.

-- Security geek.

-- Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.

 - Born in ’83.

 - Resides in Haifa, Israel.

 - German and Israeli citizenship.

+- First computer - 1989, first program - 1993, first homelab - 1999.

+- Python backend developer (dabbled in C, C++, Scheme, Pascal, Perl, PHP, JS, Ruby, Clojure, Lua).

+- sh < Awk < Fabric < Ansible.

+- Believe in secure by default, not implemented if not reproducable (that includes testing), build with failure in mind and opensource.

+- Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarens.

+- Likes: Python, Ansible, git, SSH, local unit tests, remote CI tests

 Employment
 ----------

-:2013-now:
+:2014-2015:
+  DevOps in `Wise ecommerce <https://www.wiser.com/>`_, in charge of reliability, automation, scaling.
+Proudest moment: scaling a (really) flaky process to 10,000s of requests a minute running of 10s of nodes on AWS (using Ansible, LXC and AWS autoscaling groups).

+:2013-2014:
    Sysadmin in Intel Haifa, managing a cluster of ~250 SuSE Linux servers and ~80 TB of EMC and NetApp NAS appliances in production and DR replicated environments, shell and Python scripting, automation, software deployment,